A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 Release Date

-While I cannot find an exact release date, the earliest review I can find of these dates back to October 2018, with mentions of it coming back every year since.
+While I cannot find an exact release date, the earliest review I can find dates back to October 2018, with mentions of it coming back every year since.
 For reference, these came back again in July 2025.
 Found July 2025.

 Marketside Ultimate S’mores Flavored Crispy Bar